accordproject/markdown-transform/packages/markdown-pdf/README.md

 # PDF Transformer

-Use `PdfTransformer` to transform a PDF to a CiceroMark DOM.
+Use `PdfTransformer` to transform a PDF to a CiceroMark DOM and vice a versa.
+Combined with the @accordproject/markdown-cicero transformations this can be used to convert Markdown text to and from PDF.

 ## Installation